 Earning links naturally is much easier said than done in the SEO world.
-It depends on your content, your audience and industry.
+It depends on your content, your audience, and the industry.
 The best way to tackle earning links is to build solid content that will appeal to your audience.

 A badge program allows you to create a community or following around a particular subject or cause.
 They’re simple to share and humanizes your business.